gipplab/cl-osa/README.md

     java -jar closa-1.0-SNAPSHOT.jar -s suspicious_file.txt -c candidate_folder -o output.txt [-l lang1 lang2 -t topic1 topic2]

-###Entity extraction
+###Entity Extraction

 If you are interested in extracting Wikidata entities from a text, you can use WikidataEntityExtractor's methods "extractEntitiesFromText" or "annotateEntitiesInText".

 #### .jar